CoopGame for

 We will briefly revisit bankruptcy games in section 5.3.2 of this vignette.
 For more information on bankruptcy games and the contested-garment principle (as well as it physical interpretation via hydraulic rationing) we refer the reader to the book by Gura and Maschler [43], the paper by Aumann and Maschler [44] from 1985, the paper by Aumann [45] from 2002 and the original paper by O’Neill [46] from 1982.

-solution of the cost-savings game provided by CoopGame
+\dots, n\), is the solution of the cost-savings game provided by

 The TVA (Tennessee Valley Authority) problem is a classic example of a cost-sharing problem.
 We refer to the original article by Ransmeier [52] on the Tennessee Valley Authority from 1942 and the book by Driessen [14], pp. 1–3, for more details and the history of this problem.